 You probably know Mailchimp for their email marketing service.
 Chances are there's a message from one of their users in your inbox right now — they send out over one billion every day.

 The Atlanta-based company does more than just email.
 What started as a side project for two founders almost 20 years ago has evolved into a hub for small businesses.
 In May 2019, Mailchimp launched an all-in-one marketing platform that offers services such as CRM tools, social media ads and paper postcards.
-They predict it will bring in $700 million by year’s end.
+It predicts it will bring in $700 million by year’s end.

 Having a strong knowledge base has always been important to the company.
 Most of Mailchimp’s users are mom-and-pop operations that grapple with tasks like how to retarget ads on Facebook or accurately track customer leads.
 Mailchimp already had a help site that “shattered industry norms,” with about 98.8 percent of self-serve help seekers finding what they were looking for, says Pamela Vickers, senior engineering manager at Mailchimp.
 A robust in-app help search function also kept users on track.